Geert Wilders: Domestic principles

 Wilders strongly opposes the Dutch political system in general.
 He believes that there is a ruling elite of parliamentarians who only care about their own personal careers and disregard the will of the people.
 He also blames the Dutch system of multiparty coalition governments for a lack of clear and effective policies.
 In his view, Dutch society advocates rule by consensus and cultural relativism, while he believes that this should change so as "not [to] tolerate the intolerant".

 Wilders often mentions Henk and Ingrid in his speeches, fictitious ordinary Dutch subjects for whom he claims to work.
 Henk and Ingrid represent "the Average Joe" in Dutch political parlance, the "heart and backbone of Dutch society".
-They have been compared to Joe the Plumber in Dutch media (though he is a real person).
-Henk and Ingrid live in a Vinex neighbourhood, have two school-attending children and a median income; both work outside the home.
-They used to vote for the PvdA but now vote for the PVV.
+They have been compared to Joe the Plumber in Dutch media (though he was a real person).
+According to Wilders, Henk and Ingrid live in a Vinex neighbourhood, have two school-attending children and a median income; both work outside the home.
+They used to vote for the Labour Party but now vote for the PVV.

-He has made some proposals in the Dutch Parliament inspired by Israeli policies: for example, he supports implementing Israeli-style administrative detention in the Netherlands, a practice heavily criticized by human rights groups but which Wilders calls "common sense".
-Wilders has also revived the old idea of reuniting Flanders with the Netherlands.
-In a 2023 tweet and jibe against D66, Wilders wrote about the present Netherlands:

-A country full of asylum profiteers, woke crazies, climate fools, Arabs, non-binaries, farmer haters and quinoa chewers.
+Wilders has also revived the old idea of reuniting the Netherlands and Flanders in 2008.